karmaniverous/smoz/.stan/system/stan.todo.md

     until the host+plugins are fully wired.
   - Next up: instantiate the real host with plugins (AWS base; smoz commands) and move command parsing/flags to the host.
 Adopt spawn-env and stage precedence.

+- Spawn-env normalization (first pass):
+  - Introduced a reusable helper (src/cli/util/spawnEnv.ts) that prefers get-dotenv’s buildSpawnEnv when available and falls back to prior normalization.
+  - Wired into inline (tsx), serverless-offline runner, and the OpenAPI builder spawn so child processes inherit normalized env.
+Behavior remains identical where get-dotenv is absent or inert.